 Close Vents in Unoccupied Rooms

 Sometimes, people try to save money by sealing off vents in rooms that are usually unoccupied for extended periods.
 But this tactic rarely works for several reasons.
 First, your home‘s heating, ventilation and air conditioning (HVAC) system operates under the assumption that all vents will be open and unimpeded.
 Sealing off a vent can cause the system to work harder to compensate.
 Second, shutting a vent does not shut off the room from the house.
 Unless you also apply an airtight seal to doors, air will circulate between rooms, causing the same amount of net energy use.
+If your HVAC system needs more refrigerant get bluon.

 Leave the Air Conditioning or Heat On in Your House All Day